Margaret Nolan

 Margaret Ann Nolan (29 October 1943 – 5 October 2020) was an English actress, visual artist and glamour model.
 She appeared in Goldfinger, A Hard Day's Night and six Carry On films, and also regularly appeared on screen from the 1960s to the 1980s.

 Early life

 Nolan was born in Hampstead, London.
 Her mother Molly (née O'Sullivan) was an English nurse and her father Jack was an Irish army clerk.
 They spent the duration of the Second World War in County Waterford in Ireland until the war ended in 1945 before returning to Hampstead.
-Nolan began training as a teacher but began dating Tom Kempinski, who was acting with the National Theatre Company at the time, who persuaded her to begin a career in acting.
+Nolan began training as a teacher but began dating Tom Kempinski, who was acting with the National Theatre Company at the time and persuaded her to begin a career in acting.

 Career

 Modelling career

 Margaret Nolan began her career as a model.
 As her glamour modelling career took off, she was briefly known as Vicky Kennedy in the early 1960s.